 Russian

-liturgical chant is, broadly speaking, the musical tradition of
+liturgical chant is, broadly speaking, the musical tradition of the

-Churches.
-It began with the Baptism of the Kievan Rus’ people to
+began with the Baptism of the Kievan Rus’ people to Orthodoxy in AD 988.

 At

-the end of the first millenium, Mount Athos was generally regarded
+the end of the first millenium, Mount Athos was generally regarded as the

-Christianity.
-Monastics from throughout the Eastern Roman Empire
+from throughout the Eastern Roman Empire and Eastern Europe traveled to

-and to learn the ways of Orthodox chant.
+the Athonite for musical training and to learn the ways of Orthodox chant.

 The

-Kievan Rus’ received both the Orthodox faith and Byzantine chant
+Kievan Rus’ received both the Orthodox faith and Byzantine chant at their

-at their baptism.
-At first the chanting followed Byzantine
+baptism.
+At first the chanting followed Byzantine melodies adapted to the

-melodies adapted to the accentual patterns of the Old Church
+accentual patterns of the Old Church Slavonic language.

 In

-the 14th century native Russian elements began to enter into
+the 14th century native Russian elements began to enter into church music

 Znamenny.